JanuszSt-JavaProjects/Library-ReadingRoom/README.md

-This branch is BACKEND branch of Project.
+This branch is BACKEND branch of Project;
-Start Class : LibraryProjectApplication.java
+Start Class : LibraryProjectApplication.java;
-This is library with readers room project.
+This is library with readers room project;
-It uses MySql database.
+It uses MySql database;

 It base to development - some controllers are not used, but will be used in future.
 After connection with Frontend - it is self explaning - I hope :)